bluerobotics/ardusub-gitbook/introduction/hardware-options/required-hardware/camera.md

 ## Ethernet Cameras

-The following Ethernet cameras have been tested to work:
+Although no Ethernet cameras have been tested, the minimum requirements for working directly with QGroundControl are:

+* H.264 Output
+* RTSP